khalid-hussain/shaheen/chap8.md

 Abbas was one of the commanders in the army of Granada.
 He said, "These events were such that they could only be believed by the eyes that have witnessed them but the ears might find them incredible to believe."
 Then, Abbas narrated the entire details of the battle.
-When he mentioned the feats of Mansour Bin Ahmed, Abul Hassan said, "Had I known that Badr bin Mughira's quiver possessed such arrows, then, instead of now, I would have declared war a few years earlier."
+When he mentioned the feats of Mansour bin Ahmed, Abul Hassan said, "Had I known that Badr bin Mughira's quiver possessed such arrows, then, instead of now, I would have declared war a few years earlier."